Hurwa134/Hurwa134.github.io/Me,MyData.md

 _Hot Still-Scape for Six Colors - 7th Avenue Style (1940)_

 Stuart Davis was one of the first American artists to consider jazz and swing to as the musical counterpart to abstract art.
 Davis explained, "[It] is called Hot [a jazz term] because of its dynamic mood" akin to the energy and improvisation in jazz music.
 The six colors "are used as the instruments in a musical composition might be, where the tone-color variety results from the simultaneous juxtaposition of different instrument groups."
+I especially like the approach used by Davis of illustrating the rhythm and expression of different instruments with different colors.
+I like the concept of a multicolored painting which expresses a song's instruments as a visual collage.

-He worked with the idea of combining the senses and incoprorating the movement and rhythm of jazz into his visual work.
+He worked with the idea of combining the senses and incorporating the movement and rhythm of jazz into his visual work.

 ### *Susan Novak*